jurgen975/Robotics.portfolio.jeisinga/README.md

 # About

 I am a Senior Designer with a background in complex engineering projects across various industries, including semiconductor technology, robotics, and heavy machinery.
-Currently, at Capgemini Engineering, I lead the development of a robotic arm for the innovative Avatar Project.
+Currently, at Capgemini Engineering, I lead the development of a robotic arm for the innovative Arvatar Project.
 This initiative focuses on remote-controlled robotics, leveraging 3D printing and cycloidal drive mechanisms to maximize torque and efficiency in a lightweight design.

  Prior to this, I held key roles at ASML, where he contributed to wafer stage cooling unit concepts and transport tool solutions for EUV lithography machines, ensuring precision and durability for equipment transporting modules weighing up to 30 tons.
 My expertise in mechanical design extends over 34 years, with projects ranging from transport tools and robotic systems to complex prototypes for international clients.